trynova/nova/GARBAGE_COLLECTOR.md

 The issue here is that we have to know to call the `scope` method ourselves, and without help this will be impossible to keep track of.
-Above you already see the `GcToken::nogc` and `GcToken::reborrow` methods: We use these to make Rust's borrow checker track the GC safety for us.
+Above you already see the `GcScope::nogc` and `GcScope::reborrow` methods: We use these to make Rust's borrow checker track the GC safety for us.

-The `GcToken::nogc` method performs a shared borrow on the current `GcToken` and returns a `NoGcToken` that is bound to the lifetime of that shared borrow.
+The `GcScope::nogc` method performs a shared borrow on the current `GcScope` and returns a `NoGcScope` that is bound to the lifetime of that shared borrow.
-Effectively you can think of it as saying "for as long as this `NoGcToken` or a `Value` derived from it exists, garbage collection cannot be performed".
-This API is used for scoping, for explicitly binding `Value`s to the `GcToken`'s lifetime, and for calling methods that are guaranteed to not call JavaScript and/or perform garbage collection.
+Effectively you can think of it as saying "for as long as this `NoGcScope` or a `Value` derived from it exists, garbage collection cannot be performed".
+This method is used for scoping, explicitly binding `Value`s to the `GcScope`'s lifetime, and calling methods that are guaranteed to not call JavaScript or perform garbage collection otherwise.

 > Note 1: "Scoped" `Value`s do not restrict garbage collection from being
 > performed.
 They have a different type, `Scoped<Value>`, and are thus not